Hungpung: People and occupation

-The majority of the inhabitants are Christians.
-Agriculture is their main occupation, with the production of rice beer (fermented rice) and sand also serving as significant sources of livelihood.
+Agriculture is their main occupation, with the production of rice beer (fermented rice) and sand also serving as significant sources of income.
 The village has a rich deposit of limestone and there used to be a cement factory, which now is non-functional.
 Hungpung is famous for the yearly pre-harvest festival celebration, locally known as Dharreo wherein the neighboring villages and tourists participate in large number.
 The village is one of the 44 villages in Ukhrul district that would be affected being a catchment area when the Mapithel Dam is finally completed.

 The MLA from Ukhrul constituency from 2012 to 2017 was Samuel Risom who hails from Hungpung village.